ABC’s of Business Cycle Theory

 And then the experimenter asks, “Was there anything else about the video that struck you as remarkable?”
 And recorders of the people, they know, and then they say, “Did you notice the gorilla?
 The person in the gorilla suit?”
 And two-thirds of the people say no. That always struck me as a statement, not just about how focused humans are on whatever they’re focused on, but also how much we overestimate how aware of what’s going on in the world around us we can possibly be.

 You can get the same experience by going to magic shows, by the way, in terms of just how unaware the people they are conducting their tricks on are — how unable to follow everything that’s going on.
-Especially, if you’re Penn and Teller and you have three different levels of misdirection there.
+Especially, if you’re dealing with Penn and Teller, and you have three different levels of misdirection there.

 P is for “Panic!”

 Panic is the dark side of the “animal spirits” concept coined by Keynes.
 It’s the sudden uneasy feeling when everyone realizes they’ve been deluding themselves about some hope of future prosperity.
 The run-up is the manic period when, according to Charles Kindleberger, “New opportunities for profit are seized, and overdone.”

 Kindleberger published a book called Manias, Panics and Crashes: A History of Financial Crises in 2000.
 There was a moment following the collapse of the dot-com boom when the economy appeared to be sliding into a deep recession.
 Putting aside questions of the best tools to use, one job for an effective central bank is to keep markets from panicking — serving as a lender of last resort, but not being so easy with credit in bad times as to encourage excessive risk taking.

 Real Wealth or Another Bubble?